CIMR-Algos/SeaIceThickness_ATBD/book/introduction_purpose_scope.md

 This document is describing the algorithm and processing steps and the processing of the L2b {term}`SIT` product.
-The document is intended for the {term}`CIMR` users and interested parties in the details.
+The document is intended for the {term}`CIMR` users and parties interested in the details of the algorithm.
 It is not intended to replace a product user guide.
-The algorithm is implemented in the {term}`SIT` retrieval software package which is distributed in the "algorithm" directory of this repository.
+For the first version of the ATBD, the entire code is embedded in the corresponding notebooks.
+The code will be separated from the notebooks in the future and will be distributed in the "algorithm" directory of this repository.